mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-Size is measured in ‘displacement ‘displacement tons’tons’ or d-tons: a hundred- ton ship displaces a volume equal to one hundred tons of liquid hydrogen (one d-ton equals roughly 14 cubic metres).
+Size is measured in ‘displacement ‘displacement tons’tons’ or d-tons: a hundred- ton ship displaces a volume equal to one hundred tons of liquid hydrogen (one d-ton equals roughly 14 cubic meters).

 Standard Designs vs New Designs
 Some ship designs have been used by the Imperium for